|

 Project Site/ State/ Districts/ Villages Covered: |

-Ganga upper catchment of Garhwal Himalaya |
+Upper Ganga catchment of Garhwal Himalaya |

 Organization/ Implementation Agency: |